imrushi/imrushi.github.io/content/posts/create-github-action.md

 But when I have written everything for actions, The program is working as expected and passing unit test cases.
 I thought now I had to create `action.yml` with `composite action` and take all inputs and pass them to the binary.
 I am happy and excited to test it 😁.

 As expected, it is not going to run on the first try.
-I got some errors; actions were not able to fetch the binary (I have written a script for that).
-To solve this issue, I have removed the script and placed the `Go action` step, which will directly install `Go` in the system.
+I got some errors; actions were not able to fetch the binary (I wrote a script for that).
+To solve this issue, I removed the script and placed the `Go action` step, which will directly install `Go` in the system.
 Then I can build a binary and execute it.
 It sounds simple, so the actions are as follows:

 <!-- prettier-ignore-start -->
 {{< code language="yaml" title="action.yml" expand="Show" collapse="Hide" isCollapsed="false" >}}
 name: "Markdown Or Hugo To Medium"
 description: "Push hugo markdown post to medium"

+# declaring input variables for workflow
 inputs:
   markdownOrHugo:
     description: "Specify is it Markdown or Hugo Markdown"